carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 4 : July 10, 2018

-**Today's Progress** : Learned about Linear Regression with multiple variables.
-I also learned about Polynomial Regression, Feature Scaling, Normal Equation and best practices in implementing linear regression.
-I also learned how to use Octave and did some basic operations, plotting data, control statements and vectorization.
+**Today's Progress** : Learned about Linear Regression with multiple variables, Polynomial Regression, Feature Scaling, Normal Equation and best practices in implementing linear regression.
+I  also learned using Octave and did some basic operations, plotting data, control statements and vectorization.

 **Thoughts** : Some concepts are quite difficult but I'm able to get it.